JSheare/TGF_and_glow_search_program/README.md

 to use.
 It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays.
 It's recommended that the mode 'skcali' is used in conjunction with this.
 </br>
-To run the program in this mode, run the program the same as above but add the word 'aircraft' to the end:
+To run the program in this mode, run the program the same as above but add the flag '--aircraft' to the end:

-    tgf-search-cl yymmdd yymmdd detector aircraft
+    tgf-search-cl yymmdd yymmdd detector --aircraft

 #### **'processed' Mode:**
 In this mode (which is only available for GODOT) the program will search processed data instead of raw data.
 Note that this mode is largely deprecated and that processed data must exist for your specified search range for it to work properly.
 </br>
-To run the program in this mode, run the program the same as above but add the word 'processed' to the end:
+To run the program in this mode, run the program the same as above but add the flag '-p' to the end:

-    tgf-search-cl yymmdd yymmdd detector processed
+    tgf-search-cl yymmdd yymmdd detector -p

 #### **'custom' Mode:**
 This mode can be used to specify custom data import and result export locations.
 To use it, enter a command of the following form:

-    tgf-search-cl yymmdd yymmdd detector custom import_directory export_directory
+    tgf-search-cl yymmdd yymmdd detector -c import_directory export_directory

 Note: if you don't wish to specify one of the directories, simply use the word 'none' instead.
 Here's an example where we omit a custom import directory:

-    tgf-search-cl yymmdd yymmdd detector custom none export_directory
+    tgf-search-cl yymmdd yymmdd detector -c none export_directory

 #### **Other Things to Know:**
 It is possible to use as many of these modes in tandem as the user needs
 <br/>
 (i.e. commands like this are possible):

-    tgf-search-cl yymmdd yymmdd detector custom allscints template
+    tgf-search-cl yymmdd yymmdd detector -c --allscints --template

 ### **Additional (developer) modes:**
 The program also includes several bonus modes that are largely intended for developer use; they include:
 - **'skcali' Mode** - Skips the scintillator calibration algorithm.
+Flag: --skcali

 - **'skshort' Mode** - Skips the short event search algorithm.
+Flag: --skshort

 - **'skglow' mode** - Skips the long event search algorithm.
+Flag: --skglow

-- **'pickle' mode** - Serializes and saves the detector object for later use OR imports an already-serialized detector object
+- **'pickle' mode** - Serializes and saves the detector object for later use OR imports an already-serialized detector object.
+Flag: --pickle